sonic-net/SONiC/doc/otn/sonic-otn hld.md

 There are three modifications to the SONiC system.
 1. Add OTN platforms and devices in sonic-buildimage repository.
-2. Customize feature and service based on the OTN platform type
+2. Customize features and services based on the OTN platform type
    * Disable IP layer and unnecessary features, including dhcp-relay container, snmp container, teamd container, etc.
    * Disable SWSS container and Syncd container.
    * Keep the LLDP container and BGP container, but enable only one global instance without per-asic-scope instances.
-   * Add and enable OTSS and Syncd-OT instance per-asic-scope.
+   * Add and enable OTSS and Syncd-OT instances per-asic-scope.
-3. Add OTN required enhancement in sonic-mgmt-common module and sonic-utilities module.
+3. Add OTN required enhancements in sonic-platform-common module and sonic-utilities module.

 Here is an example of running docker images on the `virtual-ot` platform with 4 ASICs (optical linecard).
-It contains 4 instances of Syncd-ot and otss, 5 instances of redis database, 1 global instance of pmon, lldp, gnmi, bgp and eventd.
+It contains 4 instances of Syncd-ot and otss, 5 instances of redis database, 1 global instance of pmon, lldp, gNMI, bgp and eventd.
 ```
 admin@sonic:~$ docker ps
 CONTAINER ID   IMAGE                                COMMAND                  CREATED         STATUS              PORTS     NAMES